tl-its-umich-edu/canvas-course-manager-next/README.md

     3. In the "Client ID" field, paste in the same ID number that was added to `.env` above.
     4. When prompted to verify the ID for the tool, click the "Install" button.

-16. Running migrations commands.
-More info [refer](https://github.com/sequelize/umzug#cli-usage)
+16. Running migrations using the Umzug.
+Umzug is a sister library to Sequelize for migration tasks.
+More info [refer](https://github.com/sequelize/umzug#cli-usage).
+After creating/modifying model you create a migration file and run migration.
+Create a model using Sequelize ORM and create/run migration using Umzug CLI.
+These steps needs to be done by the dev's.
     1. Running migration `Locally`
        1. Running the migrations `docker exec -it ccm_web node -r ts-node/register server/migrator up`
        2. Reverting the migration `docker exec -it ccm_web node -r ts-node/register server/migrator down`.